artlung/InstalooterToWordPress/README.md

    `2020-08-16 14:33:34 MacbookLungPro.local instalooter.cli[37084] SUCCESS Downloaded 1 post.`

 1. `cd ..`
 1. Edit `run.php` and edit the line that says `$I2W->setBaseUrlForAssets` and change the value to match where you are going to put these files.
 I use the WordPress plugin [Import External Images 2](https://github.com/VR51/import-external-images-2) after import to import them into my WordPress instance.
 You may have another way.
+Also in `run.php` you can set the author name and email, which may be used if you don't set an existing author at import.
+Also you can add categories and tags to posts globally so you can manipulate them in bulk inside WordPress.
+Comment these out to not do that.
 1. `php run.php` \
     \
     *Output:* \